christian-montes/SSH-Git/README.md

 3. A message like the one below should come up if everything went well.
 ```
-> Hi username!
+> Hi christian-montes!
 You've successfully authenticated, but GitHub does not
 > provide shell access.
 ```